 Another difference is that baby termites look like small termites, whereas baby ants look like grubs.
 Reproductive termites have wings which are almost equal in length and lie flat across the termite's back when it's not flying.

 Termites build elaborate nests around wood�live or dead trees, old stumps, and timber, including the timber in homes.
 The termites like to stay out of sight as long as possible, remaining "underground," so they often remain undetected until substantial damage has been done.
-Don't let their small size fool you,
+Don't let their small size fool you, termites can cause an enormous amount of damage.

 Bed Bug Fecal Matter on a Mattress (Photo Credit: Rest Easy Pest Control)